frankwxu/digital-forensics-lab/README.md

 # Digital Forensics Lab
-Free Hands-on Digital Forensics Labs for Students and Faculty
+Free Hands-on Digital Forensics Labs for Students and Faculty.
+The features of hands-on lab include:
+- Purely based on Linux: Maily use Kali Linux
+- Comprehansive: Cover many topics in digial forensics.
+- Free: All tools are open source
+- Upated: The project is funded by DOJ and NSF and will keep updating.
 ---

 ## Table of Contents  (updating)